SteveSandersonMS/dotnet-ai-workshop/instructions/9_AgenticCorrectiveRag.md

 *Query rewriting* and *HyDE* are closely related in that they both aim to improve retrieval by allowing for alternate ways to phrase things.
 A difference between the two is that query rewriting computes those alternatives at runtime during each query, whereas HyDE computes the alternatives just once up front.

-### Reasoning in agentic workflow
+### Reasoning in an agentic workflow

-Agentic approach to *RAG* takes a different way.
-Agents implement a loop, when reasoning they use the context and the objective to formulate a plan.
-In the loop they perform some action which can change the current context.
+An agentic approach to *RAG* takes a different approach.
+An agent takes the initial context and objective and formulates a plan.
+Then, it executes a loop.
+On each iteration of the loop, the agent performs some action which can change the current context, which in turn may also change the current plan.
+The loop exits when the final objective is reached.

-Changes to the context could lead to plan changes or the final goal.
+> [!ASIDE]

-Worth mentioning [ReAct](https://docs.llamaindex.ai/en/stable/examples/agent/react_agent_with_query_engine/) and [Flare](https://docs.llamaindex.ai/en/stable/examples/query_engine/flare_query_engine/) retrieval approaches.
-They make a single step of retrieval and try to explore the problem space a step at a time, reasoning on the knowledge gaps to fill and how to search the information to address such gaps.
-They use a limited amount of tokens because as they loop they mutate the current state without an overall vision.
-This get get into infinite loops as the agent doesn't know what has been already explored, is just focused on accomplishing the final goal.
+> If you want to learn more, read up on the [ReAct](https://docs.llamaindex.ai/en/stable/examples/agent/react_agent_with_query_engine/) and [Flare](https://docs.llamaindex.ai/en/stable/examples/query_engine/flare_query_engine/) retrieval approaches.
+These perform a single step of retrieval and try to explore the problem space one step at a time, reasoning about knowledge gaps that remain and how to retrieve more information to address such gaps.
+They have the benefit of using a limited number of tokens because as they loop, they mutate the current state without an overall vision.
+But as a drawback this risks getting into infinite loops because the agent doesn't know what has been already explored, is only focused on accomplishing the final goal.

 We will be using a **Plan, Step, Eval** approach, so we can keep looking at the overall trajectory and what we have accomplished so far.